Protocol Guidelines for Events and Functions

 - For religious services, the Lieutenant Governor will arrive five or 10 minutes before the service commences.

-The host and/or hostess will meet the Lieutenant Governor (or Their Honours if His spouse is also attending) at the door of the building.
+The host and/or hostess will meet the Lieutenant Governor (or Their Honours if his/her spouse is also attending) at the door of the building.
 Arrangements should have already been made for outerwear to be taken to a secure location.

 When the venue for a function is in a hotel, the Lieutenant Governor should also be met by the manager or duty manager.
 An elevator, if required, should be held and the manager or duty manager should accompany the Lieutenant Governor to and from the function.
 The Aide-de-Camp will advise the hotel of the arrival time.